Montana-Media-Arts/440final_sp18/individual-info/Madison.md

 Lighting: ambient light in the room.
 No spotlight on the screen please (too much light will make the projection hard for the camera to read).
 However, a spotlight when I am sitting off to the side would be great

 Sound: Stero output via 3mm jack.
-I don't think I'll need a microphone.
+No microphone.

 Projector/Screen: I can use the provided screen, but I need the base of the projection to extend to the floor and the top to extend about 2ft above head height (~8ft)